Skip to main content

 Conservation And Sustainability

-The reserve's primary long-term objective remains habitat preparation for potential Iberian lynx recolonisation as Spanish conservation breeding programs expand the species' range.
-Rabbit population recovery through habitat management and disease monitoring is critical as rabbits constitute the lynx's primary prey.
+The reserve's primary long-term objective is reintroduction of the Iberian lynx following its local extinction, with Serra da Malcata designated as a new reintroduction area under Portugal's Action Plan for Conservation of the Iberian Lynx 2026-2030.
+[1] Rabbit population recovery through habitat management and disease monitoring is critical as rabbits constitute the lynx's primary prey.
 Replacement of pine plantations with native oak woodland and scrubland aims to restore the habitat mosaic favourable for lynx and other wildlife.
 Wildfire prevention through fuel management addresses the significant fire risk in Mediterranean scrubland.
 Invasive species control targets alien plants that alter native habitats.
 Water quality protection maintains the streams supporting otter and endangered fish species.
-The reserve cooperates with Spanish authorities on transboundary conservation planning.

 Visitor Ratings